Arnoldj2/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

-This is a display of sample website that I made using HTML and CSS.
+This is a display of sample website that I made using HTML, CSS, and Bootstrap.

 ***

 ## Projects

-- Space Station Site
 - Movie Theater Site
 - Portfolio
+- Space Station Site
+- Slideshow Gallery

 ## Space Station Site